insure logo

 5. Multiple accidents

-Too many accidents or claims within a certain period of time will lead to higher rates, or non-renewal.
+Too many accidents or claims within a certain period will lead to higher rates or non-renewal.
 Violations could include a DUI, license suspension or revocation, multiple traffic offenses, a conviction for leaving the scene of an accident, or insurance fraud.

 6. Letting your car insurance policy lapse